Diary and letters relating to the service of Stanley Spencer Reid, 1900-1901 - Part 7

 Kop abt 8 miles away.
 Col. McKenzie

-takes 120 of ILH & 40
+takes 120 of ILH. & 40

-of our men with Campbell, Malez,
+of our men with Campbell, Maley,

 Bell, Woodrow, Bardwell & Hawkin